lcouper/CocciGenomics/Scripts/README.md

 ```
 Then exports groups and coordinates (cocci44.w100.data.tsv) into R for downstream steps.

-To repeat for K = 2, remake the groups (as below), then run: twisst_weights2.sbatch
+To repeat for K = 2, remake the groups (as below), then run: twisst_weights2.sbatch.
+Note that here we are keeping only the true Carrizos (ie excluding Coalinga/McKittrick/Tracy since these look admixed)
 ```
 cat > refs_K2.tsv <<'EOF'
 137a1_redo Bakersfield